Yale Law School, J.D.

-For the past seven years and in 2008, Peg has been selected to the list of Illinois Super Lawyers.
+For the past eight years and in 2008, Peg has been selected to the list of Illinois Super Lawyers.
 In 2013 and 2012, she was also listed among the Illinois Super Lawyers Top 50 Women.
 Her selection was published in Chicago Magazine.
 Super Lawyers selects attorneys using a patented multiphase selection process.
 Peer nominations and evaluations are combined with third party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Only five percent of lawyers in Illinois are selected for inclusion to the Illinois Super Lawyers list, and are made on an annual, state-by-state basis.

 “You Can’t Say That! – When Lack of Standing or Equitable Mootness Limits Your Ability to Speak,” ABA Business Section, Business Bankruptcy Committee, Fall Meeting, October 26, 2012, Program Chair

 “Are the Boundaries of Section 546(e) Really Safe?,” ABA Section of Business Law Webinar, September 12, 2012, Moderator